fostroll/mordl/README.md

 the file by parts.
 In that case, saving of the first part of the tagging data occurs before loading next.
 So, identical names will entail data loss.

 Training process is also simple.
-If you have a train corpus and you don't want any experiments, just run:
+If you have training corpora and you don't want any experiments, just run:
 ```python
 from mordl import UposTagger